Aller au contenu

 Care of wounds and physical trauma

-Nursing care for chronic wounds, scars and after-effects of service-related physical trauma - performed at home or in the clinic by a specialized nurse.
+Nursing care for chronic wounds, scars, and sequelae of service-related physical trauma — performed at home or in clinic by a specialized nurse.

 Wound care Scars Trauma